Kanasaru/Paladrium/README.md

 #### Bugs

-* some, but nothing I found yet or liked to fix
+* nothing found.
+If you do, tell me!

 ## Contributions

-* Initial source code for class Button() by skrx from stackoverflow.com (https://stackoverflow.com/users/6220679/skrx)
+* contributions are part of the source code